 The instruments or gauges are essential for safety, maximum productivity and long service life of the machine.
-Inspect the gauges and test any diagnostic lamps prior to start-up.
-During operation observe the gauges and any lamps for proper functioning.
+Inspect the gauges prior to start-up.
+During operation observe the gauges for proper functioning.
 Refer to Operating Controls & Instruments for the normal readings.

-Compressor Oil Cooler
+Compressor Oil and Hydraulic Oil Combination Cooler

-The compressor lubricating and cooling oil is cooled by means of the fin and tube-type oil cooler.
+The compressor lubricating and cooling oil and the hydraulic oil are cooled by means of fin and tube-type oil coolers.
 The lubricating and cooling oil, flowing internally through the core section, is cooled by the air stream from the cooling fan flowing past the core section.
 When grease, oil and dirt accumulate on the exterior surfaces of the oil cooler, its efficiency is impaired.

-Each month it is recommended that the oil cooler be cleaned by directing compressed air which contains a nonflammable safety solvent through the core of the oil cooler.
+Each month it is recommended that the oil cooler be cleaned by directing compressed air which contains a non-flammable safety solvent through the core of the oil cooler.
 This should remove the accumulation of grease, oil and dirt from the exterior surfaces of the oil cooler core so that the entire cooling area can transmit the heat of the lubricating and cooling oil to the air stream.